MCFE

 The Victorian Student Number (VSN) is a nine-digit student identification number that will be assigned by the Department of Education and Early Childhood Development to all students in government and non-government schools, and students up to the age of 25 in Vocational Education and Training (VET) institutions.

 Since 2009 in schools and since 2011 for vocational education and training (VET) organisations and Adult Community Education providers, a Victorian Student Number (VSN) has been allocated upon enrolment to each individual student aged up to 24 years.
 Students should report their VSN on all subsequent enrolments at a Victorian school or training organisation.
 In particular, all students who are currently enrolled in either a VET provider or a Victorian school (including those already participating in a VET in schools program) should obtain their VSN from their current education or training organisation and report their VSN on this enrolment form.
-Students who are enrolling for the first time since the VSN was introduced will get a new VSN.
+Students who are enrolling for the First time since the VSN was introduced will get a new VSN.

 MCFE ensures that it complies with Victorian Student Number (VSN) reporting requirements and Unique student Identifier (USI) requirements and includes the VSN as specified in the Victorian VET Student Statistical Collection Guidelines.